 Devotion

-Children for Tomorrow Foundation
+Children for Tomorrow Stiftung

 Stefani Graf posing with a Children for Tomorrow sign.

-CFT Origins
+CFT Ursprünge

 Nearly half of all refugees who enter Germany – largely from Ukraine, Syria, Afghanistan and Sudan – are children and young people, many of whom have experienced war and the loss of loved ones in their home country and suffered violence while fleeing.
 As a result, they frequently suffer from post-traumatic stress disorder, depression and sleep disorders.
 As there are few therapeutic resources available for refugee children of primary school age, Children for Tomorrow closes the gap in Germany’s ambulatory care system to provide much-needed care to this vulnerable group.